 What makes the International Studies Program unique?

 The distinctive field trips, motivational guest speakers, expert academic advising, and parent workshops make Mira Loma High School’s International Studies Program exceptional.
-Four years of integrated, intercultural projects in English, Social Studies, and technology infused Art classes challenge students to realize their potential to make a difference and empower them to embrace their responsibility to build a better world.
+Four years of integrated, intercultural projects in English, Social Studies, and technology-infused Art classes challenge students to realize their potential to make a difference and empower them to embrace their responsibility to build a better world.

 Will the International Studies Program help my student get into a good college?A four-year college degree is becoming more and more important for unlocking the doors to economic and educational opportunity in America today.
 High school courses and grades naturally count for admission to college, but many students don’t realize how important it is to make their transcript stand out and shine.
 Specialized courses such as International Relations, International Economics, IS Global Art, and AP Comparative Government all reflect a student who has taken on more than the average student.

 Getting a college education requires a lot of time, effort and careful planning by parents and students.
-The International Studies Program provides students and their parents/guardians current information and resources to navigate the college application process.
+The International Studies Program provides students and their parents/guardians with current information and resources to navigate the college application process.

 What are the academic pathways for the International Studies Student?